 You can’t talk about decapitation and not mention the French Revolution.
 And you might wonder what it has to do with folklore.

 As with any event whose impact is far-reaching and based on fear, several urban legends sprang up around the guillotine and her bloodlust.
 One tale appears several times, that of the ghostly woman who holds her decapitated head in place with a choker.
-A young man takes her home, only to discover her headlessness the following morning.
+A young man takes her home, only to discover her headlessness the following morning (Geroud 1992: 116).

 Washington Irving (yep, he of the Headless Horseman fame) even wrote a short story about it, ‘The Adventures of a German Student’.
 He wrote it in 1824 so the French Revolution was still in living memory for some.

 Norse legends sometimes become difficult to follow when texts refer to a range of characters, often with the same name.
 Mimir is one such character.
 No one knows if Mimir is a single figure or two.
 But either way, one of the versions of Mimir guarded the well of wisdom.
-The other was equally wise, but ended up being decapitated by the Vanir for continually acting as an advisor by his dim-witted brother.
+The other was equally wise, but the Aesir sent him to the Vanir as a hostage.
+The Vanir decapitated him and returned his head to the Aesir (Cunningham 2021).

-Mourning the loss of a great advisor, Odin ended up with Mimir’s severed head and pickled it.
-He kept it by the well of wisdom so he could ask Mimir for counsel whenever he needed him.
+Mourning the loss of a great advisor, Odin ended up with Mimir’s severed head.
+He preserved it using herbs, which also returned Mimir’s power of speech.
+Odin kept Mimir’s head by the well of wisdom so he could ask Mimir for counsel whenever he needed him (Winters 2020).

 The head of Orpheus continued to sing after death